Phase transitions in time complexity of Brownian circuits

-Pioneering work by Landauer and Bennett established the foundations of the physics of computation by explicitly connecting information processing with thermodynamics.
-Landauer argued that information is physical and that logically irreversible operations necessarily impose a minimum thermodynamic cost, known as Landauer's principle~\cite{landauer_information_1991,landauer_irreversibility_1961}.
-Bennett extended this viewpoint by investigating computational processes within idealized physical systems, clarifying how computation can proceed reliably despite being driven by microscopic fluctuations~\cite{bennett_thermodynamics_1982}.
+The pioneering work of Landauer and Bennett established the foundations of computation physics by explicitly connecting information processing with thermodynamics.
+Landauer argued that information is a physical and logically irreversible operations necessarily impose a minimum thermodynamic cost, which is known as Landauer's principle~\cite{landauer_information_1991,landauer_irreversibility_1961}.
+Bennett extended this perspective by investigating computational processes within idealized physical systems and clarifying how computation can proceed reliably despite being driven by microscopic fluctuations~\cite{bennett_thermodynamics_1982}.
 This research line emphasized the significant impact of thermal noise on computational dynamics and motivated the development of computational models that are both robust against and driven by such fluctuations, together with analyses of their computational cost.

-The standard mathematical models of computation are Turing machines and logic circuits.
+Standard mathematical models of computation include Turing machines and logic circuits.
 Bennett proposed a physical realization of such models based on particles or molecules in Brownian motion~\cite{bennett_thermodynamics_1982}.
-In this framework, the computational state is encoded in particle configurations and coupling, and the state transitions occur only when particles meet specific local conditions.
-The dynamics of this system are driven by thermal fluctuations.
-Because the transition rules are fixed by the circuit design, thermal fluctuations do not yield incorrect results; instead, they induce stochastic forward and backward motion along valid computational paths.
+In this framework, the computational state is encoded in particle configurations and coupling, and state transitions occur only when the particles satisfy specific local conditions.
+Thermal fluctuations drive system dynamics.
+As the transition rules are fixed by the circuit design, thermal fluctuations do not yield incorrect results; instead, they induce stochastic forward and backward motions along valid computational paths.
 With a sufficient forward bias, the system eventually reaches the completed state.